Archibald Menzies, a botanist and naval surgeon, brought the first five monkey puzzle saplings to the UK in 1795.

-- Individual leaves can last 10-15 years.
+- Individual leaves can last 10 to 15 years.
 Where leaves have died, you might see the occasional bare patch on older branches.

-- This tree gets its common name because gardeners thought its spiny branches would puzzle a climbing monkey.
-The monkey would also be puzzled to find itself in Chile of course – there are no wild monkeys in this South American country.
+- The tree gets its common name because gardeners thought its spiny branches would puzzle a climbing monkey.
+The monkey would also be puzzled to find itself in Chile, of course – there are no wild monkeys in this South American country.

 Before the name 'monkey puzzle' caught on, this tree was often called the Chilean pine.
 However, is not a pine at all, coming from a different family.
 It is an evergreen conifer, and the indigenous people of Arauco, Chile eat its tasty seeds.

-In the wild, monkey puzzles are found in Chile and Argentina, 600-1800 m above sea level in moist areas rich with volcanic ash.
+In the wild, monkey puzzles are found in Chile and Argentina, 600 to 1,800 metres above sea level in moist areas rich with volcanic ash.
 They grow in mixed deciduous and evergreen forests or in pure stands.
 Here they can live to be around 150 years old.
 They have a shorter lifespan in drier or more polluted climes.